How Long Do Air Plants Live and What’s Their Average Lifespan?

 The Lifespan of an Air Plant

 So, how long do air plants live, generally speaking?
 An individual plant, not counting the pups that grow into their own plants from broken-off leaves, can live up to a few years.
 Of course, this is only the case if they receive the proper care.
+This is about average when compared to the lifespan of other houseplants.

 Researchers have been studying air plants for a long time.
 They have found that a single plant “family” will survive for thousands of years (without the right care or environment, it might not be as long).